GaetanLepage/phd-manuscript/sections/4_active_ssl/2_method/0_index.typ

 Therefore, we choose to formulate this decoding task as a clustering problem.
 First, the coordinates of all pixels with a value higher than a pre-determined threshold $tau$ are extracted.
-This set of 2D points is fed into the DBSCAN algorithm, introduced by Ester et al. in @ester_density-based_1996).
+This set of 2D points is fed into the DBSCAN algorithm, introduced by Ester et al. @ester_density-based_1996.
 The latter takes two parameters: $epsilon$ defining the radius of a neighborhood and $m_p$ the minimum number of samples in a neighborhood for a point to be considered as a _core_ point.
 A distance compatible with the input samples also has to be specified.
 In this case, as we are dealing with points in the plane, we use the conventional Euclidean distance.
-DBSCAN consists in categorizing all input points into three groups: _core_ points, reachable points, and outliers.
+DBSCAN categorizes all input points into three groups: _core_ points, reachable points, and outliers.
 The latter are considered as noise and do not belong to any cluster while the other form connected groups of samples, the clusters.
 Among its several benefits, DBSCAN does not require to specify an apriori number of clusters.
 This limitation features amid other clustering algorithms such as $k$-means for instance.